The Fedosov deformation quantization for some induced symplectic connection: Introduction

-The second part of the paper is of a strictly technical character and is focused on the Fedosov $*$-product based on the induced symplectic connection.
-Thus we analyse several properties of the Abelian connection generated by the induced symplectic connection.
+The second part of the paper is of a strictly technical character and is focused on the Fedosov $*$-product based on compatible symplectic connections.
+We obtain several properties of the Abelian connection generated by the compatible symplectic connections.
 We point out that in this case the recurrence relation leads to a relatively simple form of the Abelian connection series.
-There are only three types of elements appearing in the Abelian series $r.$ The recurrence is completely determined by the curvature $2$--form $R_{\gamma + r}$ components of the connection $\gamma + r$ standing at the elements $(y^1)^{i_1} \cdots (y^n)^{i_n} dq^{\alpha} \wedge dp^{\beta}.$
+There are only three types of elements appearing in the Abelian series $r.$ The recurrence is completely determined by the curvature $2$--form $R_{\gamma + r}$ components of the connection $\gamma + r$ standing at the elements $(y^1)^{i_1} \cdots (y^n)^{i_n} dq^{\alpha} \wedge dp^{\beta}.$ We propose some simplified algorithm of calculating the Abelian connection for compatible symplectic connections.

-We propose several properties of series representing functions in the Fedosov deformation quantization.
-In the same section we consider the $*$-product generated by the induced symplectic connection of some special classes of functions.
-Among other things we compute the $*$-product of functions dependent only on spatial coordinates and conclude that it is the `usual' pointwise product of them.
+Next we present a variety of properties of the flat sections of the Weyl bundle.
+The flat sections are determined by functions from the cotangent bundle ${\cal T^*M}$ and are applied to define the $*$--product of these functions.
+In the same section we consider the $*$-product generated by the compatible symplectic connection of some special classes of functions.
+Among other things we compute the $*$-product of functions dependent only on spatial coordinates and conclude that this product reduces to the `usual' pointwise product of them.
 We also consider the Moyal brackets of positions and momenta.
-The commutation rules for positions and momenta are like these ones following from the Dirac quantization scheme and they are invariant under proper Darboux transformations.
+The commutation rules for positions and momenta are analogous to the ones following from the Dirac quantization scheme and they are invariant under proper Darboux transformations.

 If it is possible, we use the Einstein summation convention.
 In situations in which the nature of coordinates ( spatial or momenta ) is not important we denote them by lower case Latin letters.
-The small Greek letters: $\alpha, \beta, \ldots$ denote spatial coordinates.
+The small Greek letters: $\alpha, \beta, \ldots$ represent spatial coordinates.
 The capital Latin letters $I,J, \ldots$ correspond to momenta coordinates.